128technology/docs/docs/install_qcow2_deployment.md

 2. Place the meta-data in a file named `meta-data`, and
 3. Place the network-config in a file named `network-config`.
 4. Run the command `genisoimage -output cidata.iso -V cidata -r -J user-data meta-data network-config`.

-This ISO should be attached to the SSR VM when booted, please consult the documentation for your specific hypervisor for details on how to do this.
-The cloud-init process on the system will find the data during first boot, and perform the desired actions.
+5. Attach the ISO to the SSR VM.
+Please refer to your hypervisor documentation for these instructions.
+6. The cloud-init process on the system will locate the data during first boot and perform the desired actions.